We explain what insurance in Saudi Arabia you need to purchase by law, along with other forms of insurance available for expats and businesses.

 The structure of the Saudi Arabian insurance market is slightly different than in other Gulf countries.
 In contrast to neighboring Qatar, which is mostly dominated by a few big insurance firms, Saudi Arabia has a larger number of smaller publicly traded companies.

-Market penetration for insurance in Saudi Arabia is still low, at 1.4 per cent in 2017.
-This compares with an OECD average of 8.9 per cent.
+Market penetration for insurance in Saudi Arabia is still low, at 1.4% in 2017.
+This compares with an OECD average of 8.9%.

 The Saudi Arabian Money Authority (SAMA) regulates the country’s insurance sector.
 No Saudi Arabian insurance associations or trade organizations exist.

 Already one of the biggest insurance markets in Saudi Arabia, motor insurance is predicted to grow in the coming years.
 This is largely due to the fact that Saudi Arabian women can now legally drive.